-Through my previous work, I have had the chance to work on all steps of the content creation process, including keyword research, content creation, and content optimization.
-Below are some examples of my familiarity with each.
+Through my previous work, I have had the chance to work on all steps of the content creation process, including keyword research, editorial planning, and content optimization.

 Before even beginning content creation it’s important to focus on the underlying goal of the content.
 What are you hoping to convey?
 What type of consumer are you hoping to connect with?
 How would a consumer find your piece?

 Some of this can be answered by focusing on search as a foundation.
 Consider what queries a potential consumer would use to find your content or similar content.
 Does your content reflect those keywords?
 By doing upfront research before you begin writing or creating a page or site you can ensure that you are setting yourself up for success and connecting with consumers.

 As someone in the search space, research is the foundation of all I do.
 By figuring out what consumers are searching for I am more accurately able to provide recommendations to clients as to what consumers want to read more about, as well as how they would better find current content on site.

 Beyond the individual piece however, it’s important to view the content you create as part of a greater ecosystem.
 If you are consistently churning out blog posts or articles that’s great.
 But is a reader only stopping at one?
 Or is the goal to encourage them to read other posts or information on site?
 If it’s more than just the one interaction, then it’s important to plan on a greater scale.